TomOConnor95/flutter-articles/flutter-ui-knob-article.md

 ),
 ```

-The `Text` widget is also passed `_value` as a parameter, however we round it to 3 decimal places.
+The `Text` widget was also passed `_value` as a parameter, however we first rounded it to 3 decimal places.
 ```
 Text(
   'Value: ${_value.toStringAsFixed(3)}',